 Summer of 2020, our family set out on a multi-day trip along Michigan’s Southwest coast of Lake Michigan.
-We chose Holland as our place to stay, because we knew it would make a day trip to South Haven a quick drive away.
+It was difficult to decide which cute coastal town we’d stay in, so we chose Holland.
+We knew it would be close enough to make a day trip into South Haven Michigan.

 South Haven, Michigan is a beach town, founded in 1869, but with history of it’s beginnings back to the early 1830’s.
 With deep roots as a vacation destination, I can see why families choose to own summer homes here.

 Several of my friends on Facebook were posting about a poppy field over in West Michigan, Pleasant Hill Farms.
 When I looked it up, I was happy to see it just North of South Haven.
 Although we missed peak bloom by about a week, the pictures we snapped were worth going a bit out of our way.

 A couple of my favorites with some simple annual fleabane.

 What is South Haven Michigan known for?

 South Haven is known for fishing history, shopping, blueberry festival, lighthouse, and Lake Michigan beaches.
 This quaint little beach town has a lot to offer when it comes to fun on the water and off.

 Old Harbor Village and South Haven Brewpub